 - Stop smoking.
 This reduces the risk of developing a chronic cough, which can put extra strain on your pelvic muscles.

 - Using proper lifting techniques when carrying heavy objects.

 - Avoid becoming constipated or straining to poop.

 There are several tips for lifting heavy objects that can help you avoid injury, including:

 - Don’t try to lift objects that are oddly shaped or too heavy for you to lift alone.
 Also, avoid lifting heavy objects above waist level.

 - Before you lift an object, make sure you have firm footing.

-- To pick up an object that is lower than the level of your waist, keep your back straight, and bend at your knees and hips.
-Do not bend forward at the waist with your knees straight.
+- To pick up an object that’s lower than the level of your waist, keep your back straight, and bend at your knees and hips.
+Don’t bend forward at your waist with your knees straight.

-- Stand with a wide stance close to the object you are trying to pick up, and keep your feet firm on the ground.
+- Stand with a wide stance close to the object you’re trying to pick up, and keep your feet firm on the ground.
 Tighten your stomach muscles and lift the object using your leg muscles.
 Straighten your knees in a steady motion.
-Do not jerk the object up to your body.
+Don’t jerk the object up to your body.